junxit/us-congress-code/title-16/chapter-1/sec-284j.md

 ### References in Text

 The District of Columbia Nonprofit Corporation Act, referred to in par.
 (4), is Pub.
 L. 87–569, Aug.
 6, 1962, 76 Stat.
-265, as amended, which is not classified to the Code.
+265, which is not classified to the Code.

 ### Amendments